mwawerHub/Linkanized/README.md

 ### Main Features:
 🔹 Adding main categories and sub categories for internet resources<br>
 🔹 Adding links to internet resources in categories with meaningfull names

+### To Do:
+🔹 Add Controler and view for Resource model
+🔹 Add CRUD operations for Resource model
+🔹 Work on front-end side of the project